South Park: Post COVID: Development

 On August 5, 2021, Comedy Central announced that Parker and Stone had signed a $900 million deal for extending the series to 30 seasons through 2027 and 14 feature films, exclusive to the Paramount+ streaming platform owned and operated by Comedy Central's parent company, ViacomCBS.
-Two films were confirmed to be released at the end of 2021.
+Two of these new films were confirmed to be released at the end of 2021.
 Parker and Stone would later state that the projects would not be feature films, and that it was ViacomCBS who decided to advertise them as movies.
 Subsequent advertising and branding has indicated that these are more properly classified as television specials.

 Working process

 South Park Studios, the production company for the series, closed when the COVID-19 pandemic in the United States began in March 2020, forcing the crew to work remotely.
 Stone stated that the film is a made-for-TV film, and was not on a theatrical budget, an experiment he explained the production sought to continue, because "We're at where a lot of people are at, which is the future kind of sucks.
 We would like to get back to where each week we can do something totally different."